Diagnosis Of Coronavirus Patient In California Was Delayed For Days

 The first suspected U.S. case of a patient getting the new coronavirus through "community spread" — with no history of travel to affected areas or exposure to someone known to have the COVID-19 illness — was left undiagnosed for days because a request for testing wasn't initially granted, according to officials at UC Davis Medical Center in Sacramento, Calif.

-The patient in Northern California is now the 60th confirmed case of the new coronavirus in the United States.
+The patient in Northern California is now the 60th confirmed case of the coronavirus in the United States.
 The Centers for Disease Control and Prevention disclosed the latest case Wednesday evening, as President Trump assigned Vice President Pence to lead the administration's response to the disease.

 "This case was detected through the U.S. public health system — picked up by astute clinicians," the CDC said in a brief statement about the new patient.